matomo-org/matomo/libs/bower_components/angular-sanitize/README.md

 <script src="/bower_components/angular-sanitize/angular-sanitize.js"></script>
 ```

-And add `ngSanitize` as a dependency for your app:
+Then add `ngSanitize` as a dependency for your app:

 ```javascript
 angular.module('myApp', ['ngSanitize']);